Premetro (Buenos Aires): Recent developments

 In 2023, Subterráneos de Buenos Aires (SBASE) put out to tender the renovation of several Premetro stations.
 Intermediate stations Presidente Illia, Parque de la Ciudad, Escalada, Pola, and Ana Díaz, along with terminal stations General Savio and Centro Cívico Lugano, were to be entirely reconstructed.
 Additionally, the stations of Nuestra Señora de Fátima and Intendente Saguier were to be renovated, due to having been renovated in previous years.
 These renovations were completed in October of 2024.

 In July of 2024, SBASE launched a tender to connect the terminal stations of Centro Cívico Lugano and General Savio to unify the two branches of the system into a single loop.
 The works include the construction of 850 meters (roughly half a mile) of tracks, the construction of three new stations, the demolition of reconstruction of the General Savio station, and the renovation of the Larrazábal, Nicolas Descalzi, and Gabino Ezeiza stations.
 This project will be the first extension of the Premetro system since its opening in 1987, and will simplify service and increase frequencies throughout the system.

+Closure announcement

+On December 1, 2025, Jorge Macri confirmed during a live broadcast of Economía de Quincho program he plans to replace the Premetro with electric buses called Trambús, stating the service was very deficient.
+He said "On the Premetro route today it's much easier to put an electric bus, a Trambús" describing it as a "Very small train that carries few people" and adding, "We already have the route built; we can put another type of vehicle there."

+On December 27, 2025, a protest was organized against the closure of the Premetro, starting at the Intendente Saguier station and continuing to the Centro Cívico station for the closing demonstration.
+This movement involved users of the Premetro, workers of the Buenos Aires Underground and rail transport enthusiasts, demanding this service should be modernized and its pending works should be completed, such as the closure of its loop, and reaching Avenida General Paz and Puente de la Noria.
+Subsequently, the City government backtracked and put the Premetro closure project on hold.